wdsnow66/wdsnow66.github.io/_posts/2024-12-01-welcome-to-research-data.md

 ## The Institutional Commitment and Researcher Guidelines

-The institution is committed to supporting this best practice as described on this post **Institutional Support**.
+The institution is committed to supporting this best practice as described on this post [Institutional Support]({{ site.github.url }}{% post_url 2024-10-01-institutional-support %}).
 Based on stated principles, the institution offers  **Guidelines for Researchers** and shares **Resources for Researchers** from within the institution or the community.